Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 23 projects likely influencing the area.
-Notable ones are The Post House, Tech Central Innovation Precinct, University of Sydney Darlington Terraces Redevelopment, and UTS National First Nations College.
-Below is a list detailing those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 23 projects likely impacting the area.
+Key projects include The Post House, Tech Central Innovation Precinct, University of Sydney Darlington Terraces Redevelopment, and UTS National First Nations College.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.